dustinpfister/dustinpfister.github.io/README.md

 # dustinpfister.github.io

 This is the deployment of my github pages site that can be found at [https://dustinpfister.github.io](https://dustinpfister.github.io).
-If you are reading this it means that it was built with hexo using the theme and additional assets stored at my [hexo_sitesource](https://github.com/dustinpfister/hexo_sitesource) repo.
+It was built with hexo using the theme and additional assets stored at my [hexo_sitesource](https://github.com/dustinpfister/hexo_sitesource) repo.

 ## If you want to make a pull request